craig-willis/icasa/README.md

 See the [Design Notes](docs/design.md) for more information on the basic requirements, recommendations, and design considerations.

-The PURL http://purl.org/icasa has been registered with the [Internet Archive](http://www.purl.org).
+The PURL http://purl.org/icasa has been registered with the [Internet Archive](http://www.purl.org) (but not currently working).

+See related work by the DSSAT team: https://github.com/DSSAT/icasa-data-ontology

 ## Management Info